MARKETING EXCELLENCE AWARD

 Nomination considerations include, but are not limited to: publishers, journalists, news organizations, local associations or anyone who wishes to draw attention to a print, broadcast TV or radio or online media outlet that meets the criteria.
 Testimonials are strongly encouraged (maximum 5).

-NEW DIVERSITY & INCLUSION EXCELLENCE AWARD
+DIVERSITY & INCLUSION EXCELLENCE AWARD

 This award will honour a business operating in the City of Kawartha Lakes that has demonstrated exceptional leadership skills, innovation, efforts and/or commitment to increase equality, diversity and inclusion in:

 This award is intended to recognize effective and sustained efforts.
 However, special acts or one-time achievements may be considered.

 The LDCC recognizes that equality, diversity, and inclusion are also a strategic imperative for Kawartha Lakes businesses that wish to remain relevant and competitive.

 Nomination considerations include but are not limited to business facility enhancement, consideration of surroundings, accessibility of design, and more.